Wesley Snipes: Acting

 Snipes made a comeback performance in Brooklyn's Finest (2009) as Casanova "Caz" Phillips, a supporting character; it was his first theatrical release film since 2004.
 He also had to turn down the part of Hale Caesar in The Expendables because he was not allowed to leave the United States without the court's approval.
 In 2014, he appeared in the sequel The Expendables 3.
 His comedic role playing D'Urville Martin in Dolemite Is My Name earned him positive reviews and a number of award nominations.

-In 2024, Snipes reprised his role as Blade after twenty years in the Marvel Studios film Deadpool & Wolverine, which integrated the character in the Marvel Cinematic Universe and reunited him with former Blade: Trinity co-star Ryan Reynolds.
+In 2024, Snipes reprised his role as Blade after twenty years in the Marvel Studios film Deadpool & Wolverine, which integrated the character into the Marvel Cinematic Universe and reunited him with former Blade: Trinity co-star Ryan Reynolds.
 Reynolds texted Snipes about joining the film and he had to keep his appearance a secret from his family; his surprise reappearance in the film led to positive reactions from audiences.
-Following the film's release, Snipes received two Guinness World Records for the longest career as a live-action Marvel character, beating out Deadpool & Wolverine co-star Hugh Jackman as Wolverine, as well as for the longest gap between character appearances in Marvel films.
+Following the film's release, Snipes received two Guinness World Records for the longest career as a live-action Marvel character, beating out Deadpool & Wolverine co-star Hugh Jackman as Wolverine, as well as for the longest gap between character appearances in Marvel films, beating Alfred Molina.

 Other ventures

 In the late 1990s, Snipes and his brother started a security firm called the Royal Guard of Amen-Ra, dedicated to providing VIPs with bodyguards trained in law enforcement and martial arts.
 Amen-Ra is also the name of his film company.
-In 1996, the first film produced by Amen-Ra was A Great Aand Mighty Walk – Dr. John Henrik Clarke.
+In 1996, the first film produced by Amen-Ra was A Great And Mighty Walk – Dr. John Henrik Clarke.

 In 2000, the business was investigated for alleged ties to the United Nuwaubian Nation of Moors.
 It emerged that Snipes had spotted 200 acre of land near their Tama-Re compound in Putnam County, Georgia, intending to buy and use it for his business academy.
 Both Snipes's business and the groups used Egyptian motifs as their symbols.
 Ultimately, Snipes and his brother did not buy the land, instead establishing their company in Florida, Antigua, and Africa.

 In 2005, Snipes entered into negotiations to fight Fear Factor host Joe Rogan on Ultimate Fighting Match, but the deal fell through.

 In 2010, Snipes co-created the sci-fi comic series After Dark with Antoine Fuqua.
 In 2017, he made his debut as a novelist with the urban fantasy supernatural adventure Talon of God.
 In 2022, he returned to comics with The Exiled.